Electron microscopes

 By courtesy of NASA

-Glenn Research Center.
+Glenn Research Center and

 A TEM has a lot in common with an ordinary optical